albertkawmi/albertkawmi.github.io/_posts/2016-02-02-heroes-of-functional-programming.md

     - learning
 ---

-Whatever you think of the practicalities of functional programming, it's an interesting paradigm.
-It has also become more relevant than ever in the JavaScript world.
-Here a few individuals from whom I've learned a great deal about this (and about programming in general).
+Here a few individuals from whom I've learned a great deal about functional programming (and about programming in general).

 # Fun, Fun, Function